 NOTE BEFORE READING THIS POST: With COVID-19 cases still rising dramatically in several states, I urge y’all to consider what is best for you and your family.
-While we felt comfortable traveling, you may not.
+While we felt comfortable taking this social distancing vacation, you may not.
 Moab will always be there for you when you are ready, and I hope that when you do venture out, that you drop me a line and tell me how it went.
 Have a wonderful and safe Fourth of July! xoM

 With the various travel challenges and restrictions amid the COVID-19 era, it stands to reason that tourism in the summer of 2020 will focus on social distancing vacations in areas easily accessible to one’s home base.
 While Phoenix and Tucson start to heat up, many desert dwellers have fled to the higher altitudes in the northern part of the state.
 In venturing a couple of hours north of the Arizona/Utah border, my family found that the quaint Utah town of Moab offered a healthy mix of outdoor fun in a socially distanced environment.

 Moab, a former uranium mining town, sits at 4,000 feet on the Colorado plateau, a location known for spectacular scenery with the Colorado River cutting a verdant green swath among dramatic red buttes.
 It’s the stuff movies are made of.
 In fact, Moab has been a popular film location for many years, from John Ford and John Wayne Westerns to action movies like Mission Impossible.
 Moab is also the gateway to 2 of Utah’s 5 national parks, Arches and Canyonlands.
-It is truly an outdoor enthusiasts dream with mountain biking, rock climbing, kayaking, canyoneering, white water rafting, hiking, and horseback riding.
+It is truly an outdoor enthusiasts dream with mountain biking, rock climbing, kayaking, canyoneering, white water rafting, hiking, and horseback riding, which makes it a great candidate for a social distancing vacation.

 As our “home” base, we chose to stay at the Sorrel River Ranch, a 4-star resort and spa 17 miles northeast of Moab on Highway 128 to Grand Junction.
 Situated on a picturesque bend along the Colorado River, Sorrel River Ranch has 55 air-conditioned rooms featuring a microwave, mini fridge, coffeemaker and flat screen tv.
 There is a full service spa, swimming pool, hot tub, tennis court, and a small fitness center.
 Although I cannot imagine why you would use the fitness center when you have the great outdoors.
 There is a hiking trail on property and several amazing trails within a short drive.
 I have compiled a short list of hiking trails below.